-Ever stumbled in from a night out and pulled your false lashes off before bed?
+Ever stumbled in from a night out and pulled your false lashes off before heading to bed?
 We’ve all been there.
-Yes it might be the quickest way, but it’s not necessarily the best way.
-Here’s exactly how you should be removing your false eyelashes…
+While you may think this is the quickest way to deal with the situation and hey, no biggie, it isn’t the best way.
+So, we’ve put together a handy ‘how to’ video to show you exactly how you should be removing your falsies.

 Step 1 & 2 - Soak cotton bud and run along upper lash line